PolyMathOrg/PolyMath/CONTRIBUTING.md

 This file is currently not complete but will be improve step by step.

 # Contributing code
+Use last version of Pharo 7.0 in order to use Iceberg.
 ## Fork the Pharo repository

 All changes you'll do will be versionned in your own fork of the [PolyMath repository](https://github.com/PolyMathOrg/PolyMath).
 Then, from your fork you'll be able to issue pull requests to PolyMath, where they will be reviewed, and luckily, integrated.